DavidBetteridge/DavidBetteridge.github.io/blog_posts/2012-08-27-Restoring-msdb.md

----
-layout: post
-title: Restoring MSDB
-published: true
-tags: [ARCHIVE, SQL]
+START_META
+DATE: 2012-08-27
-description: Pitfuls of restoring a MSDB database
+TITLE: Pitfuls of restoring a MSDB database
----
+END_META

 We recently performed a disaster recovery exercise which included the restoration of the MSDB database onto our DR server.
 I did a quick google to see if there were any special considerations and found the following MS article.
 Considerations for Restoring the model and msdb Databases (http://msdn.microsoft.com/en-us/library/ms190749(v=sql.105).aspx).
 It said both the original and replacement servers must be on the same version,  I double-checked and in my case they are both __SQL Server 2008 R2 SP1 (10.50.2500)__.